 A highly-reliable source says a fight between Conor McGregor and Manny Pacquiao could be in the offing.

-The fight would take place in Las Vegas, of course, and could happen by the end of 2017.
+The fight would take place in Las Vegas, of course.

 Further details aren’t known at this time, but a McGregor and Pacquiao fight seems entirely possible given the astronomical amounts of money generated by the Mayweather-McGregor spectacle, and the Mayweather-Pacquiao match before that.